Wellbeing and Health

 The Courtauld employs staff who can assist you with academic, organization, and time-management skills, for instance.

 Royal Literary Fund Fellows

-Students can enlist the support of our two Royal Literary Fellows, Lucasta Miller, and Lucy Lethbridge.
-Lucasta and Lucy are both professional writers and offer support to Courtauld students thanks to the Royal Literary Fund’s Fellowship Scheme.
+Students can enlist the support of our two Royal Literary Fellows, Lucasta Miller, and Sita Brachmachari.
+Lucasta and Sita are both professional writers and offer support to Courtauld students thanks to the Royal Literary Fund’s Fellowship Scheme.
 The RLF website has a very useful guide to writing essays.